PaulNonatomic/TimerKit/CONTRIBUTING.md

 - Submitting bug reports and feature requests
 - Writing tutorials or blog posts
 - Improving the documentation
-- Writing code which can be incorporated into MyPackage itself
+- Writing code which can be incorporated into the Timers package itself

 ### Reporting Bugs